Skip to content

 Beware of Reminder Blindness

-If a reminder has been working, but your habit is still not strongly established, the reminder might still become a meaningless signal through an insidious process known as “reminder blindness.”
+Now, even if a reminder has been working, it could still become a meaningless signal through an insidious process known as “reminder blindness.”

 This occurs when you become so accustomed to seeing a reminder that you start to ignore it.
-A sticky note under your monitor might work for a week or two, but eventually it just becomes part of the background – easy to ignore, effectively meaningless.
+A sticky note under your monitor might work for a week or two, but eventually it just becomes part of the background – easy to ignore, just like the boy who cried wolf.

 Productivity